Book a meeting with TeqBlaze team at DMEXCO!More

 Now that we’ve clarified the white label definition, it is time to answer the question — ‘what is private labeling?’.
 One can say that a company uses private label products or services if those were designed and produced for sale by another company for a specific retailer exclusively.

-Private label manufacturer or private label brands creates products following the resellers’ specifications, so the product is customized even before it gets labeled.
+A private label manufacturer or private label brands create products following the resellers’ specifications, so the product is customized even before it gets labeled.
 That's called private labeling.

 Private-label business models are widely used in the beauty industry, manufacturing, and outfit production.
 It is often more affordable to get these products via private labeling.
 This is why private label services have a huge potential.